icecube/icetray-public/icetray/resources/docs/newfeaturesv4.rst

 by using a splitter module to produce Physics frames following the DAQ frame.
 Using the mix-in mechanism for multiple streams, all the DAQ information (i.e. the readouts) is available to reconstructions also in the subevent frames, without duplication on disk.
-This allows lays the foundation laid introduction of other time-varying non-physics data (e.g. monitoring output like mainboard temperatures) into the data stream.
+This lays the foundation for introduction of other time-varying non-physics data (e.g. monitoring output like mainboard temperatures) into the data stream.